 Who is Liable on a Tow Hitch Accident?

-After an accident caused by a truck’s hitch failure, there are many parties involved that may be responsible for the accident.
+After an accident caused by a truck’s hitch failure, there are many parties involved that may be responsible for the crash.

 First and foremost, the truck driver and truck owner – typically a trucking company – are responsible for ensuring a commercial truck can be safely operated on public roads.
 This includes proper maintenance of coupling systems and daily inspections conducted by the truck driver.
 The trucker is also responsible for his or her operation of the truck.